FUSEEProjectTeam/Fusee/README.md

 Welcome to the RobotArm Demo FUSEE App, which illustrates a method to control a robot arm using inverse kinematics.

 `RobotArm_Inverse_Kinematics.cs` contains the source code for the working FUSEE application.
-The model of the arm and pincer was created using Blender and importat as `.fus` file.
+The model of the arm and pincer was created using Blender and importet as `.fus` file.

 ## Basics
-The arm is controled using inverse kinematics.
+The arm is controlled using inverse kinematics.
 In this case it follows a pointer which is initially hidden within the upmost joint (behind the pincer), adjusting the angles of the joints automatically in the process.
 The pincer will always stay parallel to the ground, but can be opened and closed.

 ## Controls